 Chazal tell us that the esrog is symbolic of the heart.
 It is also something that has a pleasant taste, which refers to learning, and a pleasant smell, which refers to good deeds.

 But if so, then this brings us to an interesting insight… When we stand with the lulav and esrog in our hands, at that point the esrog is still bitter.
-We aren’t standing there with the pleasant tasting esrog that Chazal praise… This may be hinting to the fact that we are standing there as we are right now- a work in progress- unfinished, unrefined, an imperfect.
+We aren’t standing there with the pleasant tasting esrog that Chazal praise… This may be hinting to the fact that we are standing there as we are right now- a work in progress- unfinished, unrefined, and imperfect.

-Even the unwanted parts within us that are bitter, unpleasant, and undesirable, the places where we are blocked from the light, and from HaShem, even those places have a purpose: to eventually expose the light of HaShem that they conceal.
+The message is that even the unwanted parts within us that are bitter, unpleasant, and undesirable, the places where we are blocked from the light, and from HaShem, even those places have a purpose: to eventually expose the light of HaShem that they conceal.

 In other words, they are pleasant tasting in potential.